goswinr/AvalonLog/Doc/READMEnuget.md

 `0.7.1`
 - use AvalonEditB `1.4.1`
-- fix typos in docstrings
+- fix typos in doc-strings

 `0.7.0`
 - fix crash when Log has more than 1000k characters